-Lately, the combination of 3D printing and microcontrollers running on free software enables scientists and lab technicians to design powerful research tools at unprecedented low costs.
-While open-source scientific hardware is still at an early stage of the evolutionary process, it has great potential to democratize science but also to develop truly innovative and highly functional scientific instruments - together.
-The 'source codes', i.e. recipe of components (CAD files, material, ...) and assembly instructions, of hundreds of scientific tools are freely available in repositories such as Gaudi Labs, NIH 3D print exchange, Open Hardware Repository, PLOSone, Thingiverse and many others.
+The combination of 3D-printing and microcontrollers running on free software enables scientists and lab technicians to design powerful research tools at unprecedented low costs.
+While open-source scientific hardware is still at an early stage of the evolutionary process, it has great potential to democratize science but also to develop truly innovative and highly functional scientific instruments together - for example during joint research projects.
+The 'source codes', i.e. recipe of components (CAD files, material, ...) and assembly instructions, of hundreds of scientific tools are already freely available in repositories such as Gaudi Labs, NIH 3D print exchange, Open Hardware Repository, PLOSone, Thingiverse and many others.

-In order not to hamper the development of the open lab/hardware movement, we guarantee sharing modified design files, bills of materials and any software required to operate the hardware back to the scientific community.
+In order not to hinder the development of the open lab/hardware movement, we guarantee that potentially modified design files, bills of materials and any software required to run the open source hardware will be made available to the scientific community.